datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 ## What's the first step in saving changes?

-You commit changes to a Git repository in two steps: you add one or more files to the staging area, and then you **commit** everything in the staging area.
+You commit changes to a Git repository in two steps:

+1. Add one or more files to the staging area.
+2. Commit everything in the staging area.

-To add a file to the staging area, using `git add filename`.
+To add a file to the staging area, use `git add filename`.
-You can do this several times in a row as you make changes to the file.

 *** =pre_exercise_code
 ```{python}